JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Preparation and Formulation Techniques

 The formulation and methodology used to prepare SLNs greatly influence their size, encapsulation efficiency, stability and drug release behavior.
 The type of biocompatible lipid and the temperature conditions are also crucial.
-The goal during SLN preparation is to generate uniform particles of 50-500 nm diameter.¹
+The goal during SLN preparation is to produce uniform particles with diameters of 50-500 nm.¹

 Common preparation methods include: